Summary

 What are the treatments for dual diagnosis?

-Someone with a dual diagnosis must treat both conditions.
-For the treatment to be effective, you need to stop using alcohol or drugs.
-Treatments may include behavioral therapies and medicines.
-Also, support groups can give you emotional and social support.
+- A referral to a support group.
+Support groups can give you emotional and social support.
 They are also a place where people can share tips about how to deal with day-to-day challenges.

 NIH: National Institute on Drug Abuse